CARES Act Reporting

 The College’s intent is to ensure that students with the most urgent need are the first to receive the emergency grant funds.
 As of December 31, 2021, Glasgow Caledonian New York College has distributed $53,848 in emergency financial aid grants to 13 students.

 The emergency financial aid grant was awarded using the following method:

-- CARES-1: $46,136 was disbursed to eligible students based on financial need using information from the 2021-2022 FAFSA.
-A sliding scale based on expected family contribution (EFC) and number of credits enrolled in during the Winter 2021 and Spring 2021 terms was used to determine the amount awarded to each eligible student.
+- CARES-1: $53,848 was disbursed to eligible students based on financial need using information from the 2021-2022 FAFSA.
+A sliding scale based on expected family contribution (EFC) and number of credits enrolled in during the Winter 2021, Spring 2021, or Fall 2022 terms was used to determine the amount awarded to each eligible student.

 Estimated Number of Students Eligible to Participate in Programs under Section 484 in Title IV of the Higher Education Act of 1965 and therefore eligible to receive an emergency financial aid grant